lilive/Freeplane-Bookmarks-add-on/README.md

 ## Disclaimer

-I use this addon-on for myself since a year, and I've never got any problems.
+I use this addon-on for myself since a year on a daily basis, and I've never got any problems.
 I think it's ok.
 Anyway, I prefer to warn and say : use this add-on at your own risks.

 If you want more informations consider these 2 points :